 During the normal day-to-day operation of the vehicle, general maintenance should be performed regularly as prescribed in this section.
-If you detect any unusual sounds, vibrations or smells, be sure to check for the cause or have your NISSAN dealer check it promptly.
-In addition, you should notify your NISSAN dealer if you think that repairs are required.
+If you detect any unusual sounds, vibrations or smells, be sure to check for the cause or have a NISSAN dealer do it promptly.
+In addition, you should notify a NISSAN dealer if you think that repairs are required.